California State Route 204: Route description

+Route 204 is defined in section 504, subsection (a), of the California Streets and Highways Code, and that the highway is "from Route 58 to Route 99 near Bakersfield via Union Avenue and Golden State Avenue".
+In addition, subdivision (b) permits the state to relinquish control of the portion of Route 204 located within Bakersfield to the city.

 SR 204 begins as a six-lane arterial at SR 58.
 From there, SR 204 travels north on Union Avenue, while SR 99 Bus. continues in the opposite direction on Union Avenue south.
 After intersecting California Avenue, SR 204 crosses underneath the Truxtun Avenue interchange.
 At the Union Avenue wye intersection, the route heads northwest on Golden State Avenue.
 It crosses under SR 178 and over the Garces Circle, which provides access to Downtown Bakersfield.
 The route then crosses F Street, at which point it becomes a four-lane freeway.
 The route crosses its only numbered interchange at Airport Drive, and then terminates at SR 99.

 SR 204 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.

 History

 Before the 1964 renumbering, State Route 204 was known as Legislative Route 141.
 It was created in 1933 as a western bypass to Bakersfield via Brundage Lane and Oak Street.
 At that time, US 99 (defined by the State as Legislative Route 4) ran through Bakersfield via Chester Avenue, and through Oildale (north of Bakersfield) via Roberts Lane.
 LRN 141 started at the intersection of US 99 (Chester Avenue) and Brundage Lane, where it traveled west to Oak Street.
 At Oak Street, the route turned north, crossed the Kern River, and terminated at US 99 (Roberts Lane) near Beardsley School in Oildale.

 In the mid-1930s, US 99 was moved from Chester Avenue/Roberts Lane to Union Avenue/Golden State Avenue.
 During the late 1950s, the Union Avenue wye, Truxtun Avenue interchange, and Chester Avenue interchange (with the bridge over Garces Circle) were constructed to improve traffic flow.
 However, when the US 99 freeway bypass was constructed in 1963, Caltrans decided to use the Oak Street route around the city instead of the Union Avenue route through the city.
 As a result, the route designations were swapped.
 The freeway parallel to Oak Street would become US 99.
 LRN 141 would become the US 99 bypass via Brundage Lane, Union Avenue, and Golden State Avenue.
 That designation never took effect because in 1964 all of the state highways were renumbered.
 As a result, LRN 141 became SR 204.
 Its definition was also simplified to bypass SR 99 via Union Avenue and Golden State Avenue, although that change lengthened the route.
 In 1978, the route was shortened to connect SR 58 to SR 99 via Union Avenue and Golden State Avenue, which was closer to the original 1963 definition.